 Without diagnosis and appropriate intervention, people affected by a FASD may also develop secondary disabilities which can manifest over time.
 These include mental health problems; contact with the criminal justice system; incomplete education (suspension, expulsion or truancy); inappropriate sexual behaviour; problems with parenting; unemployment and homelessness; and alcohol and other drug misuse.

 Unfortunately in Australia, people with FASD and their families and carers have difficulties accessing disability support services and funding.
 Many are precluded due to a lack of official diagnosis or because FASD is excluded from eligibility criteria.
-There is also currently no standardised diagnostic instrument for FASD and there is limited diagnostic capacity among health professionals in Australia.
+While Australia now has a FASD Diagnostic Instrument, opportunities for individuals to receive a diagnosis remain limited and there is a lack of diagnostic capacity in Australia.

 There is a need to increase awareness of the National Health and Medical Research Council Australian Guidelines to Reduce Health Risks from Drinking Alcohol (the NHMRC Guidelines).
 The guidelines recommend that for women who are pregnant or planning a pregnancy, not drinking is the safest option.